-The mission of the Marshfield Clinic Research Foundation (MCRF) is to discover and communicate scientific knowledge that substantially improves human health and well-being.
-The MCRF mission supports the Marshfield Clinic mission to serve patients through accessible, high quality health care, research and education.
+The mission of the Marshfield Clinic Research Institute (MCRI) is to discover and communicate scientific knowledge that substantially improves human health and well-being.
+The MCRI mission supports the Marshfield Clinic mission to serve patients through accessible, high quality health care, research and education.

-MCRF publishes Clinical Medicine & Research, and the Journal of Agromedicine, both of which are nationally indexed professional journals.
-MCRF’s Summer Research Intern Program provides research opportunities to motivated college students interested in careers in biomedical science and health care.
+MCRI publishes Clinical Medicine & Research, and the Journal of Agromedicine, both of which are nationally indexed professional journals.
+MCRI’s Summer Research Intern Program provides research opportunities to motivated college students interested in careers in biomedical science and health care.

-MCRF is governed by a Board of Trustees, half of whom are community members and half physicians and scientists.
-MCRF maintains an Institutional Review Board, which is responsible for the protection of human research participants, and other standing committees essential to the research process.
+MCRI is governed by a Board of Trustees, half of whom are community members and half physicians and scientists.
+MCRI maintains an Institutional Review Board, which is responsible for the protection of human research participants, and other standing committees essential to the research process.

 MCRI has offices and laboratories in the Lawton Center for Research and Education and the Laird Center for Medical Research in Marshfield.
 It also has clinical research staff supporting physician-led research at medical centers in each of the Clinic’s four regional divisions.